cmhood/mem/README.md

 ### Reviewing flashcards

-After presenting each flashcard, the program will prompt you for keyboard input to rate your recollection:
+After each flashcard is shown, the program will prompt you for keyboard input to rate your recollection of it:

   * `5` - Perfect, quick recollection
   * `4` - Recalled after some thought